Three mistakes to avoid when promoting your business on Social Media

 Social media is the best place to capture your potential customers when demonstrating your skills and what you can provide.
 When you choose to manage a social media account, you are committing to being active on it otherwise your presence will be unknown and as a result, your leads could plummet.
-By thinking you can post once or twice a week is going to get you the attention you need, you are wrong.
-A quick note here is that even though there are some social media platforms where you should be posting often, it is best to figure out which ones those are.
+By thinking you can post once a week is going to get you the attention you need, you are wrong.
+One general advice here is that even though there are some social media platforms where you should be posting often, it is best to figure out which ones those are.

 This goes on to say that when deciding to get on social media, you don’t have to jump onto all the social media platforms of the world- you want be smart and decide which ones your buyers are most active on.
-Through research, it's been shown that the best days/times to post across social media platforms would be Wednesdays and Thursdays between 12-3 pm.
+Through research, it's been shown that the best days/times to post across social media platforms tends to be mid-week; Tuesday-Thursday mornings between 9-11am or afternoons between 12-3 pm.

 When promoting your business out into the world, avoiding these actions will not only will give the boost you need when helping to brand your business but will help get you one step closer to gaining new leads.

 If you need help quick starting your social media initiatives, contact us today!